 Back

-Quentin Germain
+Quentin GERMAIN

-Quentin Germain is an artist haunted by man's relationship with his environment.
-An observer of the invisible, he is interested in what we see without looking, what passes unnoticed.
-At the Beaux-Arts in Paris, he began working on "Non-places": freeways, parking lots, zones, anonymous and ignored landscapes.
-Since 2017, he has been depicting an unreal world with familiar overtones, somewhere between genesis and ruin.
-The resulting paintings present nocturnal visions in which man is totally absent, but nonetheless perceptible through the traces he has left behind.
+Quentin Germain is an artist haunted by the relationship between man and his environment.
+As an observer of the invisible, he is interested in what we see without looking, what goes unnoticed.
+At the Beaux-Arts de Paris, he began working on "Non-places": highways, parking lots, zones, anonymous and ignored landscapes.
+Since 2017, he has been depicting an unreal world with familiar accents, between genesis and ruin.
+The resulting paintings present nocturnal visions where man is totally absent, but nevertheless perceptible by the traces he has left behind.

 Artists